custom-computing-ic/fastc/doc/reports/interim/report.md

 Conventional computing devices based on general purpose processors have hit a power and memory wall - performance no longer scales linearly with technology improvement (i.e. increase in number of transistors) [@survive1; @survive2].

-\fxfatal{introduce FPGAs}
-Custom designs on FPGA devices can be used to improve performance and power consumption of computationally intensive algorithms and scale linearly with resource availability.
+Custom hardware designs can improve performance and power consumption of computationally intensive applications, allowing their performance to scale linearly with resource availability.

 However, manually creating these designs from existing high level language implementations is a difficult task that requires detailed